OtiEdema/deploy/ragandsummarisation/README.md

 This RAG application demonstrates how to effectively use LangChain, FAISS, and Hugging Face Transformers to build an AI-powered document analysis tool.
 The app is versatile and can be expanded with additional features such as multi-document analysis or integration with other enterprise systems.

 ## Contact
-For questions, suggestions, or collaborations, please reach out to [Your Name] at [Your Email Address].
+For questions, suggestions, or collaborations, please reach out to me here at GitHub or Linkedin